Paris Jackson Insists She And Her Brothers Weren’t Spoiled As Children, But Didn’t Know Her Mother Was Alive Until She Was 13-Years-Old

 — Michael Rey del Pop (@smile_mj_tcm) April 9, 2016

 Although Paris Jackson was estranged from her biological mother Deborah Rowe for many years, the young celebrity decided to support her ailing mother who was diagnosed with breast cancer.
-In fact, the Daily Mail reports that Paris Jackson admitted that she didn’t even know that she had a living mother until she was 13-years-old, and it didn’t start getting to know Debbie Rowe until she was receiving treatment for cancer when Paris Jackson was 16-years-old.
+In fact, the Daily Mail reports that Paris Jackson admitted that she didn’t even know that she had a living mother until she was 13-years-old, and she didn’t start getting to know Debbie Rowe until she was receiving treatment for cancer when Paris Jackson was 16-years-old.

 “I’ve had a lot of mother figures.
 But by the time my mom came into my life, it wasn’t a ‘mommy’ thing.
 It’s more of an adult relationship.”